 - Review organizational structure - changing the physical structure of the company to align it with the desired organizational culture may be necessary

 - Redesign your approach to rewards and recognition - you will likely need to change the reward system to encourage the behaviors vital to the desired organizational culture

-- Review all work systems such as employee promotions, pay practices, performance management, and employee selection to make sure they are aligned with the desired culture
+- Review all work systems – employee promotions, pay practices, performance management and employee selection to make sure they are aligned with the desired culture

 Changing the organizational culture requires time

 Corporate culture is a hard thing to get right.
 It’s a moving target that means something different to everyone.
 It grows and evolves over time and is the result of action and reaction.
 It is the lingering effect of every interaction.

 Corporate culture an important part of change management — http://www.torbenrick.eu/t/r/dpb

 Experienced senior executive, both at a strategic and operational level, with strong track record in developing, driving and managing business improvement and development, change management and turn-around.
 View full profile